ibm-cloud-docs/vpc/api-change-log.md

 **Bring Your Own IP (BYOIP) support for VPC** is now available.
 VPC address prefixes are no longer restricted to [RFC-1918](https://tools.ietf.org/html/rfc1918) addresses.
 You must now configure VPCs that use both non-RFC-1918 addresses and have public connectivity (floating IPs or public gateways) using a custom route that contains the new `delegate_vpc` property.
 You must specify this property for destination CIDRs that are non-RFC-1918 compliant and outside of the VPC, such as for destinations that are reachable through {{site.data.keyword.dl_full}}, {{site.data.keyword.cloud_notm}} Transit Gateway, or VPC classic access.

 The `delegate_vpc` property is not required if a VPC uses only RFC-1918 addresses, or has no public connectivity.
-For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).
 {: note}

 The following API methods have been updated: